MicrosoftDocs/nav-content/dynamics-nav-app/change-role.md

 ---
 title: Change the Role Center
-description: You can select a different profile in Financials to change what you see on your Home page.
+description: You can select a different profile in Dynamics NAV to change what you see on your Home page.
 services: project-madeira
 documentationcenter: ''
 author: SusanneWindfeldPedersen